arkmuntasser/arkm.xyz/content/posts/how-to-give-an-html-element-an-aspect-ratio.md

 ---
+template: post
 title: How to Give an HTML Element an Aspect Ratio
 date: 2019-07-27
+tags:
+  - html
+  - css
-tags: html, css, aspect ratio
+  - aspect ratio
 ---

 Sometimes you just need a element to shrink or grow in height proportionally with the width.
 Some tags will natutally do this like the `img` tag or `video` tag, but sometimes you need this functionality on something like a `div`.
 For example, you might be lazy loading an image, but want to reserve the space of the image so content doesn't jump when the image loads in.